MinecraftMediaLibrary/EzMediaCore/README.md

 1) Run [BuildTools](https://www.spigotmc.org/wiki/buildtools/) for versions 1.18.2 and 1.19.
 2) Clone the [repository](https://github.com/MinecraftMediaLibrary/EzMediaCore) by using the following Git link: `https://github.com/MinecraftMediaLibrary/EzMediaCore.git`
-3) Run `gradlew shadowJar` on the parent project to build a jar for the plugin.
+3) Run `gradlew build` on the parent project to build a jar for the plugin.

 ---